-Seconds and other merchandise sold “as is”
+Seconds: Flawed merchandise sold “as is”

 Shading/Vacuum Cleaner Marks: Shading is a normal characteristic of luxurious, dense, cut pile carpet.
 Shading typically becomes most apparent right after vacuuming.
 This visual effect is caused by the tips of the tufts reflecting light differently than the sides of the tufts.
 It is an aesthetic quality in the carpet design and not a defect.

 Shearing: Finishing process in carpet manufacturing to create a smooth carpet face by shaving off fuzz.
 The shearing process can also be used to create texture as in random shearing.
 Carpet shears have many steel blades mounted on rotating cylinders.

 Shedding: Fibers that release from the pile with foot traffic or vacuuming.
 Shedding is a normal characteristic associated with staple yarn (spun) cut pile carpets.
 It will diminish with a few months of routine vacuuming but will continue to shed to a smaller degree for the life of the carpet.

 Side Shading: Edges of carpet compared to one another and found to be off in color and cast.

 Slack Twist: Slack Twist: Refers to a yarn imperfection where insufficient twist is applied to the thread so it has very poor ply security.